• Home

 13 debt limits

-Chapter 13 debt limits are one of the eligibility requirements to file for this form of bankruptcy reorganization.
-The test has two prongs: unsecured debt and secured debt.
+Chapter 13 debt limits define who can take advantage of the power of Chapter 13.
+The debt test has two prongs: unsecured debt and secured debt.
 Come in under each prong and you meet the debt limits test.

 For cases filed on April 1, 2025 and afterwards, the Chapter 13 debt limits are: